Kamloops: History

 The Indians have been nearly exterminated at [Kamloops]: only sixteen have escaped out of a large settlement.
 Their bodies are strewing the ground in all directions.

 About two-thirds of the Secwepemc died during the epidemic.
 In the aftermath, colonists took over traditional lands of the Secwepemc and many other indigenous groups throughout British Columbia.

 The gold rush of the 1860s and the construction of the Canadian Pacific Railway, which reached Kamloops from the West in 1885, brought further growth.
 The City of Kamloops was incorporated in 1893 with a population of about 500, mostly concentrated in the West End.

 In 1908 due to the Tuberculosis Pandemic a sanatorium was opened west of the city named King Edward Memorial Sanatorium, the sanatorium was later acquired by the provincial government in 1921, being renamed to Tranquille Sanatorium, it later closed in 1958.
-The Tranquille Institution reopened in 1959 to treat people with mental problems it later closed in 1983.
+The Tranquille Institution reopened in 1959 to treat people with mental problems, although it later closed in 1983.

 In 1967, Kamloops amalgamated with the Town of North Kamloops.

-In 1973, Kamloops amalgamated with the Districts of Brocklehurst, Dufferin, the Town of Valleyview, and the Kamloops Indian Band, and the communities of Dallas, Campbell Creek, Barnhart Vale, Heffley Creek, Rayleigh, Westsyde and Knutsford.
+In 1973, Kamloops amalgamated with the Districts of Brocklehurst, Dufferin, the Town of Valleyview, and the Kamloops Indian Band, and the communities of Dallas, Campbell Creek, Barnhartvale, Heffley Creek, Rayleigh, Westsyde and Knutsford.
 In 1976, the Kamloops Indian Band split from the City of Kamloops.

 In May 2021, an anthropologist announced she had used ground-penetrating radar to find "probable" graves containing the remains of 215 children found at a former Kamloops Indian residential school, part of the Canadian Indian residential school system.
 The story was reported around the world, and five Catholic churches in Western Canada were burned down in the weeks following, since the school was operated by a Catholic order.
-However, this story cannot be completely confirmed until bodies are exhumed.
+As of February 2026, no bodies have been recovered.

+On September 19, 2024 the Red Bridge was destroyed in a fire suspected to be the result of arson.